 One of the most important and high-quality ingredients in Spanish cooking is the mushroom.
 You can find a wide variety of mushrooms in dishes from Spain, from the button mushroom to the porcini mushroom to the chanterelle mushroom – all are staples in Spanish cuisine.
 One of the things that make mushrooms a fantastic and often-used ingredient is their availability in Spain.

-Foraging mushrooms in Spain
+Foraging for mushrooms in Spain

-Autumn is the perfect season to go foraging for all types of wild mushrooms throughout the country, but it is especially done in the north throughout Galicia, Asturias, Cantabria, Catalonia and the Basque Country.
-September and October are the ideal months to find them so they can be enjoyed in November, December and later throughout the year.
+Autumn is the perfect season to go foraging for all types of wild mushrooms throughout the country, but it is especially done in the north throughout Galicia, Asturias, Cantabria, Catalonia, and the Basque Country.
+September and October are the ideal months to find them so they can be enjoyed in November, December, and later throughout the year.

 Once the weather starts to cool down and there’s a noticeable chill in the air, it’s time to search the dense and shaded woods for wild mushrooms.
 They like to grow in areas of high humidity, so the cool autumn rains mixed with a scattering of warm days provide the perfect conditions for them.
 The damp forests, whose ground is normally blanketed with golden leaves at this point, give way to wild mushrooms ripe for the picking.